What is Epinephrine?

 What are the effects of epinephrine when given for anaphylaxis?

+You may be asking, why is it so important to use epinephrine for a serious allergic reaction?
 Well, let’s think about what happens in an anaphylactic reaction.
-People may experience throat swelling and difficulty breathing.
-The blood pressure may drop.
+People may experience tongue or throat swelling.
+They may develop digestive problems or have difficulty breathing.
+Their blood pressure may drop.
 They may develop hives or other allergic reaction symptoms.

 Remember that an anaphylactic reaction causes life-threatening symptoms.
 If not quickly treated, these symptoms can lead to anaphylactic shock and death.
 Epinephrine works by immediately reversing these severe allergic reactions.
 So, remember, epinephrine first and epinephrine fast.
 Don’t delay.